apache/brpc/docs/en/redis_client.md

 Similarly with http, brpc guarantees that the time complexity of parsing redis replies is O(N) in worst cases rather than O(N^2) , where N is the number of bytes of reply.
 This is important when the reply consists of large arrays.

-Turn on [-redis_verbose](#Debug) to print contents of all redis requests and responses to stderr, which is for debugging only.
+Turn on [-redis_verbose](#Debug) to print contents of all redis requests and responses, which is for debugging only.

 # Request a redis server